Pebble Beach Road Races

 Although the course was always tight and twisty with tall Cypress trees hemming in the track on either side, accidents were scarce and relatively uneventful.
 The exception came in 1956 when Ernie McAfee (no relation to fellow racer Jack McAfee) fatally slammed his Ferrari into a tree.
 This spelled the end of the popular Pebble Beach Road Races, although it was the genesis of Laguna Seca Raceway, its modern-day successor.

-Here is an aerial view of the location.
-Google map The track appears as a lopsided T-shape tilted by about 45 degrees, between the Cypress Point Club (to the north) and the Peter Hay golf course (to the south).
-The present-day equestrian center occupies some of the space on the infield by the old start/finish line.
-The famous Pebble Beach Golf Links are just a stone's throw to the southeast.

-The Pebble Beach Road Race course has been recreated in a computer game.
-Grand Prix Legends allows players to download user-created tracks, and a simulation of the Pebble Beach course is available here.
+The Pebble Beach Road Race course has been recreated in a computer game, Grand Prix Legends.

-For the future, it looks as though the Pebble Beach Road Race course will soon be obliterated.
-One or two of the 1950s-era roads have already been developed or rerouted, and the corporation that owns and manages Pebble Beach is planning a major overhaul of the area that includes demolishing many of the roads that served as part of the race course.
-Visitors can drive most (but not all) of the old race course today.
-Simply pay the standard $10.75US entrance fee and follow your map.